 Problem Statement:

-1. The topic of geographic names at the top level is one of the issue areas included within the charter of the New gTLD Subsequent Procedures PDP Working Group (PDP).
-In order to fulfill the terms of the charter, the PDP will need to address this issue.
+1. The topic of geographic names at the top level is one of the issue areas was included within the charter of the New gTLD Subsequent Procedures PDP Working Group (PDP).
+In order to fulfill the terms of the charter to this effect activities were carried out by a CCWG on the Use of Country and Territory Names without reaching any conclusion .Consequently a new mechanism was established with the involvement of ALAC ,ccNSO ,GAC and GNSO , the newly established group needs to address this issue.
 The GAC, ccNSO, ALAC, and GNSO all have a strong interest in this topic.
-The PDP is seeking to address concerns with how the implementation for the 2012 round of the New gTLD Program was derived and lack of clarity and consistency in the process.
-The PDP is also seeking to consolidate work going on in multiple parts of the community covering various aspects of geographic names at the top level.
+The outcome should to respond to the concerns raised in clarifying how the implementation for the 2012 round of the New gTLD Program was derived and address lack of clarity and consistency in the process.
+The recommendation should also propose how to streamline and consolidate the efforts of previous work going on in multiple parts of the community covering various aspects of geographic names at the top level.

-Goals & Objectives:
+Context and Objectives:

-1. There are four existing Work Tracks within the PDP.
-Each Work Track has been tasked with progressing work on a series of topics within the charter.
-The PDP WG Co-Chairs have established a fifth Work Track that focuses exclusively on the topic of geographic names at the top level.
-It is structured to encourage broad and balanced participation from different parts of the community and includes joint community Work Track leadership.
-As with the other Work Tracks, WT5 leadership is coordinated by the PDP WG Co-Chairs.
+1. The CCWG Geographic name established to focus exclusively on the topic of geographic names at the top level.
+It is structured to encourage broad and balanced participation from different parts of the community and includes joint community Work leadership.

-2. While the PDP is already open for anyone to participate, the PDP WG Co-Chairs are seeking to structure conversations about geographic names in a way that (i) leads to predictable, reliable and sustainable subsequent procedures for the submission of new gTLD applications, (ii) is sensitive to the needs and concerns of all community members, and (iii) ensures that participants feel comfortable that the process is sufficiently inclusive.
+2. While the the CCWG geographic name is already open for anyone to participate, the Co-Chairs are seeking to structure conversations about geographic names in a way that (i) leads to, reliable and sustainable subsequent procedures for the submission of new gTLD applications, (ii) is sensitive to the needs and concerns of all community members, and (iii) ensures that participants feel comfortable that the process is sufficiently inclusive, taking into account, the needs to have equal footing for each of the above-mentioned four SO/AC .

 Scope:

-1. [Work Track 5 will focus on developing proposed recommendations regarding the treatment of geographic names at the top level, including both in ASCII and IDN form, evaluation criteria, potential grounds for [approval and] objection as well as addressing whether such names require consent or non-objection from applicable governmental authorities.
+1Work Track 5 will focus on developing proposed recommendations regarding the treatment of geographic names at the top level, including both in ASCII and IDN form, evaluation criteria, potential grounds for [approval and] objection as well as addressing whether such names require consent or non-objection from applicable governmental authorities].

+[OR]

+[ALTERNATE 1] [Work Track 5 will focus on developing [proposed] recommendations regarding geographic names at the top level (both in ASCII and IDN form), including an analysis of the rules contained in the 2012 Guidebook, such as the Review Procedure for Geographic Names, the evaluation criteria and potential grounds for objection.]

+AlternATIVE 2 .
+[The group will focus on developing recommendations for consideration by ALAC, ccNSO, GAC and GNSO regarding the appropriate treatment of geographic names at the top level, including both in ASCII and IDN form, evaluation criteria, potential grounds for objection (through specific approach ) as well as addressing whether such names require explicit consent or explicit non-objection from applicable governmental authorities protecting the very interests of their citizen